 The aim of the review is to make sure that the national air quality objectives will be achieved throughout the UK by the relevant deadlines.
-These objectives have been put in place to protect people's health and the environment.
+These have been put in place to protect people's health and the environment.

-Then the local authority will put together a plan to improve the air quality - a Local Air Quality Action Plan.
+Then the council will put together a plan to improve the air quality - a Local Air Quality Action Plan.

 Page last updated: 18/02/2020